Use these crucial benefits of your company registration in the United States.

 So, neither a BVI or Cypriot company in good standing would work as well as a Delaware company formation.
 That is partly due to the fact that the State of Delaware is one of the best — if not the best — jurisdictions in terms of corporate governance law.
 Alternatively, a New York company would work great as well.

 The rational is clear: Americans prefers to conclude contracts with companies in the States, so that, if something goes wrong, they could resolve a dispute at home, rather than somewhere abroad.
+That’s why local company registration may be preferable.

 Even if a foreign company somehow works, starting a company in the USA would highly likely work much better.